SilexConsulting/auditPoC/doc/openreplay-audit-mermaid.md

 ## Overview

-This document provides a Mermaid-based architecture diagram for implementing audit logging with OpenReplay in a government records management system.
+This document provides a Mermaid-based architecture diagram for implementing audit logging with OpenReplay in a records management system.

 ## Architecture Diagram